franchiven/predicting-mental-health-reddit/README.md

 # predicting-mental-health-reddit
 **Individual Capstone Project (5 weeks)**

-The goal of this project was to predict four mental health disorders (anxiety, depression, bipolar & suicide) from Reddit posts using Natural Language Processing.
+The goal of this project was to classify four mental health disorders (anxiety, depression, bipolar & suicide) from Reddit posts using Natural Language Processing.

 **Visualise the results in /Visuals/All_Visuals.md**